Arike Ogunbowale, Caitlin Clark lead WNBA All-Stars to win over U.S. Olympic team | TSN

 “This is going to help us tremendously.
 We don’t get that many game opportunities," said Breanna Stewart who had 31 points to lead the U.S. ”We can go back and watch the film and focus on how we can continue to be better.
 It was like a little bit of deja vu feeling but just locking in.”

-The loss was the only one that the Americans had in 2021 en route to winning their seventh consecutive Olympic gold medal.
+The loss didn't slow down the Americans in 2021 as they went on to winning their seventh consecutive Olympic gold medal.
 The U.S. hopes for the same results in Paris later this month.
 No team in the world could match the depth or talent that the WNBA All-Stars had.

 “Is Arike playing for any of these teams we are going to play?"
 U.S. coach Cheryl Reeve deadpanned.